-Is it unlawful to retweet a defamatory statement?
+Is it legal to retweet a defamatory statement?
 Is it OK to mention a libelous article on social media?
 A California judge ruled on the issue.
-Her decision: discussing potentially defamatory articles on social media doesn’t mean you will be held liable for libel.
-You can be; but not always.
+Her decision: Discussing potentially defamatory articles on social media doesn’t necessarily mean you’ll be held liable for libel.

 Case Study: Are You Liable For Retweeting A Defamatory Post?

-According to reports, on September 13, 2011, Devin Ebanks – a forward for the Los Angeles Lakers – left a club with a woman.
-Later that night, the woman was in contact with law enforcement officials; she claimed Ebanks raped her; he insisted that they never had sex.
+On September 13, 2011, Los Angeles Laker Devin Ebanks left a club with a woman.
+Later that night, the woman contacted law enforcement officials; she claimed Ebanks raped her; he insisted they never had sex.

 The night of the incident, the woman filed a rape complaint against Ebanks, and the police opened an investigation.
-After several days, TMZ reported that the police completed an investigation and cleared Ebanks.
+After several days, TMZ reported that the police cleared Ebanks.
 According to the gossip website, law enforcement officials didn’t find evidence of “foreign DNA” on the accuser.
-Plus, reports surfaced that the claimant had allegedly made unfounded sexually related claims against other professional athletes.
+Reports also surfaced that the claimant had allegedly made unfounded sexually related claims against other professional athletes.

 Social Media Conversation Leads To Twitter Defamation Lawsuit